 - 38.8.2.1 A permitted activity must comply with all of the rules listed in the Rules Activities (Table 38.1) and Rules Standards (Table 38.2) for the Open Space and Recreation Zones and Table 38.3 for the Informal Recreation Ben Lomond Sub Zone, and any relevant district wide rules. - 38.8.2.2 Where an activity does not comply with a standard listed in the Rules Standards for the Open Space and Recreation Zone tables, the activity status identified by the 'Non-Compliance Status' column shall apply.
 Where an activity breaches more than one Standard, the most restrictive status shall apply to the activity. - 38.8.2.3 The Ben Lomond Sub-Zone and the 3 Community Purpose Sub-Zones, being sub-zones of the Informal Recreation Zone and Community Purpose Zone, require that all rules applicable to the Zone apply.
-Where specific rules are identified for the sub-zone, these shall prevail over the rules of the Informal Recreation Zone or Community Purpose Zone.

-- 38.8.2.4 The surface of lakes and rivers are zoned Rural, unless otherwise stated in the District Plan or identified on the Planning Map. - 38.8.2.5 Activities, buildings and structures proposed to be established within the vicinity of Queenstown Airport are referred to Figures 1 and 2 of the Planning Maps which identify the Airport Approach and Protection Measures, and Airport Protection Inner Horizontal and Conical Surfaces for Queenstown Airport.
+Where specific rules are identified for the sub-zone, these shall prevail over the rules of the Informal Recreation Zone or Community Purpose Zone. - 38.8.2.4 The surface of lakes and rivers are zoned Rural, unless otherwise stated in the District Plan or identified on the District Plan web mapping application. - 38.8.2.5 Activities, buildings and structures proposed to be established within the vicinity of Queenstown Airport are referred to Figures 1 and 2 of the District Plan web mapping application which identify the Airport Approach and Protection Measures, and Airport Protection Inner Horizontal and Conical Surfaces for Queenstown Airport.
 Land use restrictions associated within these areas are further described in Chapter 37: Designations, Part D.3.
-Persons who wish to undertake activities or develop buildings or structures which enter into these surfaces are advised to consult with the relevant requiring authority and the Civil Aviation Authority. - Recreation Zones, pursuant to section 9(3) of the Resource Management Act 1991.
+Persons who wish to undertake activities or develop buildings or structures which enter into these surfaces are advised to consult with the relevant requiring authority and the Civil Aviation Authority. - 38.8.2.6 Table 38.1 specifies the activity status of land use activities in the Open Space and Recreation Zones, pursuant to section 9(3) of the Resource Management Act 1991.
 Notwithstanding the following rules, the Reserves Act 1977 applies to land vested under section 14 of the Reserves Act 1977.
 Reserves and land controlled by Council or the Department of Conservation may be subject to further controls under the Reserves Act 1977 or through Reserve Management Plans.
-Discussion should be held with these agencies as to the existence and nature of these controls. - 38.8.2.7 Objective 41.2.1 and Policy 41.2.1.21 apply to the management of activities at Jack Tewa Park. - 38.8.2.78 These abbreviations are used in the Rules Activities (Section 38.9) and Rules Standards for the Open Space and Recreation Zone (Section 38.10) tables.
+Discussion should be held with these agencies as to the existence and nature of these controls. - 38.8.2.7 Objective 41.2.1 and Policy 41.2.1.21 apply to the management of activities at Jack Tewa Park. - 38.8.2.8 These abbreviations are used in the Rules Activities (Section 38.9) and Rules Standards for the Open Space and Recreation Zone (Section 38.10) tables.
 Any activity which is not permitted (P) or prohibited (PR) requires resource consent.

-Р Permitted С Controlled
+Р Permitted C Controlled

 RD Restricted Discretionary D Discretionary

 NC Non-Complying PR Prohibited

-38.8.2.89 The following abbreviations are used within this chapter.
+38.8.2.9 The following abbreviations are used within this chapter.